Antoni2567/EmployeeReimbursementSystem/README.md

 Usage

-After you install the file open and run it in your favorite IDE and then from the link that your IDE will give you use that to access the webpage from there.
+After you install it file open and run it in your favorite IDE and then from the link that your IDE will give you use that to access the webpage from there.

 License